GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

    const { OpenAIEmbeddings, ChatOpenAI } = require("@langchain/openai");
    ```

-4. Directly beneath the line of code that was just modified in the previous step, add the following:
+4. Directly beneath the line of code that was just modified in the previous step, add the following code to import and initialize an Azure OpenAI chat model.

    ```javascript
    // To support the LangChain LCEL RAG chain